wolfSSL/wolfcrypt-py/README.rst

 To build wolfcrypt-py against a local installation of the native C wolfSSL library, use the USE_LOCAL_WOLFSSL variable.
 This variable should be

-wolfcrypt-py can be built against a local verison of the native wolfSSL library by using pip with the USE_LOCAL_WOLFSSL variable.
+wolfcrypt-py can be built against a local version of the native wolfSSL library by using pip with the USE_LOCAL_WOLFSSL variable.
 USE_LOCAL_WOLFSSL should be set equal to the installation path for the wolfSSL library: